Edition for Web Developers — Last Updated 3 June 2023

 elements whose type

-attribute is in either the Text state or the Search state, if the persisted state includes the directionality of user input in such controls.
+attribute is in the Text, Search, Telephone, URL, or Email state, if the persisted state includes the directionality of user input in such controls.

 Restoring the value of form controls as part of this process does not fire any input